WP Fusion Settings

 By default query filtering applies to all content on your site.
 Using this setting you can limit query filtering to just specific post types.
 This can improve the performance of the query filtering process.

-Here you can specify a URL to redirect users to when they are denied access to a piece of content on your site.
-For example a “Please Login or Register” page.
+Here you can specify a URL to redirect users to when they are denied access to a piece of content on your site because they are not logged in (usually a login page).

 Note that this should be a fully-formed URL, such as